ImoutoChan/ImoutoRebirth/README.md

 The app that you can use to browse images individually, supports local tags, notes, slideshow, fixed zoom, and more.

 ### Imouto.Extensions
-[The chrome extension](https://chrome.google.com/webstore/detail/imouto-extension/ieilellpakdngfomipoedkgfaeddfffc), that will highlight saved images and their relatives.
+[The chrome extension](https://chrome.google.com/webstore/detail/imouto-extension/ieilellpakdngfomipoedkgfaeddfffc), that will highlight saved images and related images.